Opole (German Opplen)

 A brief description.

-The Church of the Blessed Virgin Mary of the Seven Dolours and St. Adalbert, called the Church on the Hill.
-St. Adalbert was to have visited this area in 984 or 995 on the way to the court of Bolesław I the Brave.
-He preached the Gospel and baptized the inhabitants of Opole, who built the first wooden church in Opole, dedicated to Our Blessed Lady and St. Adalbert.
+The oldest church of Opole is the church of the Blessed Virgin Mary of the Seven Dolour's and Saint Adalbert (Saint Wojciech) called the Church on the Hill.
+Saint Adalbert was to have visited this area in 984 or 995 on the way to the court of Bolesław I the Brave.
+He preached the Gospel and baptized the inhabitants of Opole, who built the first wooden church in Opole at the end of the 9th century, dedicated to Our Blessed Lady and Saint Adalbert.
+This church was the parish church of Opole from 1254 till 1304.

-Virgin Mary of the Seven Dolours and St. Adalbert.
+Blessed Virgin Mary of the Seven Dolour's and Saint Adalbert.

 Poland 1970, Mi 2001, Sc 1732.